orchetect/swift-prefs/README.md

 > [!NOTE]
 >
-> This may be subject to change in future versions of swift-prefs.
+> This may be subject to change in future versions of SwiftPrefs.

 ## FAQ

-- **Why use swift-prefs?**
+- **Why use SwiftPrefs?**

   Offering users customization points in your software is a foundational way to offer a great user experience — but it's not the main event.
 You'd rather be putting time and resources into developing the actual features users are customizing than dealing with the overhead of how these options are stored and handled.
 And so often the problem is handled by way of path of least resistance, which usually goes something like "just use `UserDefaults` and move on" or "`@AppStorage` is good enough, right?"